- Experts don’t know the exact causes of anxiety disorders. Your genetics, environment, and personal history likely play a part.

-Anxiety disorder often occurs with other mental and physical conditions, such as substance abuse and depression.
-Many people try to ease the symptoms of anxiety with alcohol and other drugs.
-The relief these drugs may provide is temporary, however.
-These drugs, as well as caffeine and nicotine, can make an anxiety disorder worse.
+Anxiety disorders often occur alongside other mental health conditions, such as substance abuse and depression.
+Many people try to ease the symptoms of anxiety by using alcohol or other drugs.
+The relief these substances provide is temporary.
+Alcohol, nicotine, caffeine, and other drugs can make an anxiety disorder worse.

-Much research is being done to learn about the causes of anxiety disorders.
-Scientists believe that a combination of factors is involved, including genes, pollution, stress, and diet.
+Much research is being done into what causes anxiety disorders.
+Experts believe it involves a combination of factors, including genes, diet, and stress.

-Certain parts of the brain are also being studied.
-The amygdala is a small structure deep inside the brain that stores emotional memories.
-It alerts the rest of the brain when there is danger, and can trigger a fear and anxiety response.
+Certain parts of the brain, such as the amygdala and hippocampus, are also being studied.
+Your amygdala is a small structure deep inside your brain that processes threat.
+It alerts the rest of your brain when there are signs of danger.
+It can trigger a fear and anxiety response.
 It seems to play a part in anxiety disorders that involve fear of specific things, such as cats, bees, or drowning.

-The hippocampus is a region of the brain involved in storing memories of threatening events.
-It appears to be smaller in people who have experienced child abuse or served in combat.
-It may play a role in the development of anxiety disorders.
+Your hippocampus may also affect your risk of developing an anxiety disorder.
+It’s a region of your brain that’s involved in storing memories of threatening events.
+It appears to be smaller in people who’ve experienced child abuse or served in combat.

-Other factors that can increase your risk of developing an anxiety disorder are described below.
+Other factors that can increase your risk of developing an anxiety disorder include:

-Everyone encounters stress.
-Excessive or unresolved stress can increase your chances of developing chronic anxiety.
+Stress: Everyone encounters stress.
+But excessive or unresolved stress can increase your chances of developing chronic anxiety.

-Some people are more prone to anxiety.
-Busy, high-strung people (“type A” personalities) have greater risk of developing anxiety and stress-related disorders.
+Personality type: Some people are more prone to anxiety.
+Busy, high-strung people with type A personalities have a greater risk of developing an anxiety disorder.

-Severe trauma, such as child abuse or military combat, increases your risk of developing anxiety.
-This can include being the victim of trauma, being close to someone who is the victim of trauma, or witnessing something traumatic.
+Trauma: Severe trauma, such as child abuse or military combat, increases your risk of developing anxiety.
+This can include being the victim of trauma, being close to someone who’s the victim of trauma, or witnessing something traumatic.

-Some medical conditions and medications can produce anxiety and symptoms similar to anxiety, but this is not a true anxiety disorder.
-In these cases, treating the condition or discontinuing the medication will usually relieve the symptoms.
+Some medical conditions and medications can produce symptoms similar to anxiety disorders.
+In these cases, your doctor will likely treat your underlying condition or adjust your medication regimen.